STARSET-Mirror/starset-wiki/en/STARSET-Media-Instrumentalize-Project.md

 You have to read and agree to abide the [Agreements & Disclaimer](#Agreements%20&%20Disclaimer) section before obtaining and using the instrumentals.

 1. You can stream the instrumentals in our [YouTube Channel](https://www.youtube.com/@starsetmirror)
-2. For locally streaming and creative purpose, get the file [here](https://files.starset.fans/SMIP) using password `2Ppdp`.
+2. For local playing and creative purpose, get the file [here](https://files.starset.fans/SMIP) using password `2Ppdp`.

 # Tracklist